RichardDooling/Entertainment_Law/First_Amendment-Violence/First_Amendment-Violence.md

 Do these cruel and sometimes deadly side effects of violent "speech" suggest that extreme violence should be banned or regulated, the way obscenity is banned and indecency is regulated?

+But would the United States Supreme Court call a magazine article about autoerotic asphyxiation unprotected "incitement"?
+Probably not, and the following excerpts from a few landmark United States Supreme Court cases show why.
+The states may regulate only speech which is "*directed to* inciting or producing *imminent* lawless action and *is likely to incite* or produce such action."

 ## A *Miller* Test For Violence?